 Ruby has nothing qualifying it above any other technology – indeed Ruby dives into some bad approaches that can be considered anti-pattern by other developer communities (like the near-mandatory metaprogramming e.g.)

 However that false impression isn’t Ruby’s exclusivity.
 I’ve seen that in many other communities, like Python, Java, Node.js, and C#.
-It’s a self-enclosedness bias, every blind-to-others community gets to it.
+It’s a self-enclosedness bias, every blind-to-other community gets to it.
 It’s the Dunning-Kruger effect associated to the herd behavior.

 Ruby is a toy language for those who like pretending to fight on great quests (like killing dragons and saving the princess).
-Of course eventually grown ups may make good use of it, but kids will be kids.
+Of course eventually grownups may make good use of it, but kids will be kids.